roob-p/GamepadToKeyboard-PlayniteExtension/README.md

 - Configuration files can be edited while the game is running.
 - Just the Hotkey (`Shift`+`Ctrl`+`5` by default)  to reload the current `.ini` instantly, without restarting the application.
-- The Hotkey can be chaned in `GamepadToKeyboard.config`.
+- The Hotkey can be changed in `GamepadToKeyboard.config`.
 <br>